schmiedc/OrgaMapper/index.md

 ## Installation

 For the image analysis you need to download and install Fiji: [https://fiji.sc/](https://fiji.sc/) The plugin is available via an update site.

-You need to add the Cellular-Imaging site to your list of update sites:
+Add the Cellular-Imaging site:

 1. Select **_Help  › Update...</strong>_** from the menu bar.
 2. Click on Manage update sites.
 Which opens the **_Manage update sites_** dialog.